 Preserve and protect freshwater turtles

 Freshwater side-necked turtles are endemic to lakes and rivers throughout the Amazon.
 However, poachers steal their eggs and this has had a devastating effect on the population.
-To help, we run a relocation programme for turtle nests.
+To help, we run a relocation program for turtle nests.
 We have built artificial beaches at Taricaya where they can hatch safely.

 As a volunteer on a High School Special, you will arrive between June and August.
 This is the perfect time to help with the cleaning and preparation of artificial beaches.
 You will also get to spend some time searching for nests to transfer them to the artificial beaches for their incubation period.